Prague’s Masopust: A Caribbean Soul Embraces Czech Traditions

-The Aruba Carnival is celebrated in Oranjestad, Aruba.
+The Aruba Carnival is primarily celebrated in Oranjestad, Aruba.

 The Aruban Carnival, celebrated annually in January and February, is a vibrant and culturally rich event that attracts visitors from around the world.
 The carnival has evolved through four eras.
 The first era, from 1921 to 1945, saw the emergence of carnival celebrations influenced by elite European-style balls and American festivities introduced by workers from the Lago Oil Refinery.
 These events laid the foundation for the carnival as it is known today.